felipenmartins/Robotics-Simulation-Labs/Lab3/ReadMe.md

 If you need extra explanation, check the Jupyter Notebook for [Odometry-based Localization](https://github.com/felipenmartins/Mobile-Robot-Control/blob/main/odometry-based_localization.ipynb).

+## About localization error
+The algorithm for odometry-based localization presented in the Jupyter Notebook above applies the [Euler method](https://en.wikipedia.org/wiki/Euler_method), which is a first-order method for numerical integration of differential equations.
+This is probably the simplest way to implement numerical integration, but the resulting value contains an error proportional to the step size (delta_t).

+In my simulations, with a time step of 32 ms, the pose estimation would quickly diverge from the "true" robot pose indicated by Webots after only a few seconds of simulated time.
+I had to reduce the time step to 4 ms to get an acceptable level of error for about one minute of simulated time.
+You can adjust the time step by changing the value of the variable "basicTimeStep" of "WorldInfo", on the left menu.

+Note that the error also depends on the path followed by the robot, but the above comparison serves to illustrate how much the time step influences the pose estimation error.

+_Tip: Reducing the time step increases computation demand, which results in slower simulations.
+You can increase simulation speed by reducing the number of "FPS" to a minimum._

 ## Challenge: 1-D Kalman Filter
 Use another sensor (like a compass or gyroscope) to estimate the orientation of the robot.
 Implement a 1-D Kalman Filter to combine the values given by this extra sensor with the orientation calculated via odometry to get a better estimate of the robot orientation.